Critical Minerals and Energy Intelligence. Stay Ahead.

 The global cobalt market is dominated by the Democratic Republic of Congo and China.
 This supply axis is now under severe strain, just as demand is hitting new highs.

-Cobalt price May 2022 higher - The Oregon Group - Investment Insights
+Cobalt price May 2022 higher - The Oregon Group - Critical Minerals and Energy Intelligence

 In 2018, cobalt hit a peak of nearly $100,000 a ton as investors overstocked on fears of a trade war between the US and China.
 The trade war never happened.